 You'll also see individual column filters to narrow down the scope:

-You can filter by each record type (leads, people, companies, etc.), and you can filter for any field, except for text field, text area, or URL fields.
+You can filter by each record type (leads, people, companies, etc.), and you can filter for any field type or tag.

-You can also filter for any/all/none for multi-select fields and tags.
+You can also filter for any/all/none for multi-select fields, tags, text fields, and text areas.